 Research from Steffel & LeBoeuf (2014, Journal of Consumer Psychology) also found that recipients consistently prefer gifts they can choose themselves - even when the pre-selected option is objectively "better."
 Choice signals trust and respect.
 It's why platforms like Huggg's Gift with Choice consistently outperform the "we picked something for you" approach.

 Enterprise companies feel the pain of geography.
 Scaling across remote and hybrid locations is their standout challenge (38%).
 Budget pressure actually eases slightly.
-The problem isn't money.
-It's logistics.
+The problem isn't money - it's logistics.
+Huggg's address-free gifting removes this barrier entirely.

 The full report includes the complete challenge matrix by company size and a comparison of manual gifters versus platform users - download the report for the detailed breakdown.